Industry Trends

 Trend 4: Leveraging Content Marketing and Financial Literacy in Fintech

 The complicated nature of financial topics can serve as a roadblock for the average consumer.
 That’s why educational content will always convert well.
-In 2025, fintech marketers are investing in blog posts, videos, webinars, and tools that answer frequently asked questions.
+In 2026, fintech marketers are focusing on content that builds confidence and reduces friction throughout the customer journey.
 The key is to not only educate, but boost a customer’s confidence in your brand.

 • Explainers on APRs, budgeting, and investment basics.